 The main competition on the European market was of course the VW Transporter, which was the van Renault took their inspiration from.
 Crucially though, Renault determined that the rear engine layout, though it was close to their heart, was impractical for a useful minivan.
 Front-wheel-drive was becoming almost obligatory, as Alfa Romeo also found out in the ‘50s, to lower the floor, keep it flat and make full use of cargo space.
 The curbside rear sliding door, pioneered by Citroën, was also included.

 When the FWD Estafette came out, Renault’s main car output was small rear-engined cars (the 4CV and the Dauphine), but also the Frégate saloon and the Dauphinoise wagon, which were front-engined RWD.
-Renault were the first automaker to have all three basic car/engine layouts in production at the same time, in 1959-60.
+Renault was the first automaker to have all three basic car/engine layouts in production at the same time, in 1959-60.
 So this van is highly significant as Renault’s first-ever of a long, uninterrupted line of FWD vehicles.

 The aesthetics of this Renault van are not my personal cup of tea, but then that wasn’t the brief.
 In 1969, the bumper was beefed up and extended to include the step.
 A new, better-defined grille was a welcomed development in 1972.
 The last change was the new Renault logo designed by Vasarely in 1974.